MicrosoftEdge/MSEdgeExplainers/TitleBarCustomization/explainer.md

 - Left to right languages - close button shown on the upper right of the frame
 - Right to left languages - close button shown on the upper left of the frame

-The bounding rectangle of the caption controls overlay will need to be made available to the web content, as well as a property that describes the visibility of the overlay.
+The bounding rectangle and the visibility of the caption controls overlay will need to be made available to the web content.
+This information is provided to the developer through a combination of JavaScript APIs and CSS environment variables.

+#### JavaScript APIs
-To accommodate these requirements, this explainer proposes a new object on the `window.navigator` property called `controlsOverlay`.
+To provide the visibility and bounding rectangle of the overlay, this explainer proposes a new object on the `window.navigator` property called `controlsOverlay`.

 `controlsOverlay` would make available the following objects:
 * `getBoundingRect()` which would return a [`DOMRectReadOnly`](https://developer.mozilla.org/en-US/docs/Web/API/DOMRectReadOnly) that represents the area under the caption controls overlay.
 Interactive web content should not be displayed beneath the overlay.